 3. You will get tired of croissants.

 So if you’re wondering, “Will I gain weight in France” or “Will I get fat in France?”
-I personally think the answer is no. Stay active, try everything in moderation and enjoy yourself.
+I personally think the answer is no. Stay active, try everything in moderation, and enjoy yourself.
+France has a lot going for it when it comes to food culture, so don’t stress.
+If you have healthy food and exercise habits, they’ll translate to life in France just fine. 😉

 Do you adapt to the local culture and habits when abroad?
 Do you think people get fat in France?